jaylee137/jaylee518/README.md

 My major skills are blockchain-based web and mobile application development.
 I have good experience with Blockchain, Bitcoin, Ethereum, Tron, Yield Farming, Swap, Smart Contract, NFT marketplace, and Exchange site.

-I have developing sites using React, Nextjs, Laravel, WordPress, and Python/Django, and much more.
+I have developing sites using React, Nextjs, Vue, Angular, Laravel, WordPress, and Python/Django, and much more.

 Especially I have rich experience with the latest Javascript frameworks such as Node/Express, React, and Vue.